Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Hydromorphone comes in different dosages and forms including:

-Hydromorphone should only be used in limited circumstances under specialist medical care.
+Hydromorphone is only used in specific circumstances under specialist medical care.

 What are the possible side effects of taking hydromorphone?

 All opioids, including hydromorphone, can have side effects that include life-threatening breathing problems.
-The risk of these is higher:
+The chance of these is higher:

 The side effects of hydromorphone are similar to those of other opioids, and include: